opea-project/GenAIExamples/comps/llms/text-generation/README.md

 export OPEA_GENAICOMPS_ROOT=$(pwd)/GenAIComps
 ```

+## Prerequisites

+You must create a user account with [HuggingFace] and obtain permission to use the gated LLM models by adhering to the guidelines provided on the respective model's webpage.
+The environment variables `LLM_MODEL` would be the HuggingFace model id and the `HF_TOKEN` is your HuggugFace account's "User Access Token".

 ## 🚀1.
 Start Microservice with Python (Option 1)

 To start the LLM microservice, you need to install python packages first.